Homepage / Bullion Investment Basics: Coin Anatomy

 Motto - Coin lettering or inscriptions: ex, "In God We Trust" and " "E Pluribus Unum."

-Weight & Purity - States the coins' weight and the purity of the precious metal in the coin.
+Purity & Weight - States the coins' weight and the purity of the precious metal in the coin.

-The United States Mint has four minting facilities that have their own mint mark: "P" = Philadelphia, PA | "S" = San Francisco, CA | "D" = Denver, CO | "W" = West Point, NY
+The United States Mint has four minting facilities that have their own mint mark:

-1oz.
-American Eagle Silver Bullion Coin
+Learn more about the 1oz.
+American Eagle Silver Bullion Coin here.

-However, Canada and China, in addition to the United States, do not put Mint Marks on their bullion coins.
+However, Canada and China, in addition to the United States, do not put mint marks on their bullion coins.

 |